-Top 5 must have free add-ons for Microsoft Edge
+Top 10 must-have free add-ons for Microsoft Edge

 Most people like to personalize their devices and tools and that applies to web browsers too.
-Although Microsoft Edge didn’t offer support for extensions when Windows 10 was initially launched, now it does and the Windows Store has them available for you to download and install.
-If you like Microsoft Edge and you want to expand its features, here is our list of top 5 must have add-ons for this web browser:
+Although Microsoft Edge does not offer the same variety of extensions that other popular browsers such as Chrome or Firefox do, the Microsoft Store has Edge Extensions available for you to download and install.
+And some of them are really good!
+If you like Microsoft Edge and you want to expand its features, here is our list of top 10 must have free add-ons for this web browser:

 NOTE: Microsoft Edge extensions work only on PCs with Windows 10.
-They don’t work on smartphones with Windows 10 Mobile.
+They do not work on smartphones with Android or Windows 10 Mobile.

-LastPass is one of the best password managers and everyone should probably use it.
-If you like Microsoft Edge and you don’t use the same password for all your various online accounts, LastPass is definitely a must have extension.
-It will store all your passwords in a secure vault, it will autofill passwords as you browse the web, and it will help you keep your personal information away from prying eyes.
+LastPass is one of the best password managers, and everyone should use it.
+If you like Microsoft Edge and you do not use the same password for all your various online accounts, LastPass is a must-have extension.
+It can store all your passwords in a secure vault, it auto fills passwords as you browse the web, and it helps you keep your personal information away from prying eyes.

 2. Adblock or Adblock Plus

 Both AdBlock and Adblock Plus are extensions that are designed to block aggressive ads and they do it well.
 If you would rather surf the web and visit websites without being hindered by countless ads everywhere, then install one of these extensions in your Microsoft Edge browser.
 You will love it, there is no doubt about it.
 But, do not forget that some of the websites that you love are supported by ads and they do not annoy you like other websites do.
 Therefore, do not forget to whitelist our website - Digital Citizen.
 We will highly appreciate it. :)